ioccc-src/winner/next/rules.md

 Your source code, data files, remarks and program output must **NOT** identify the authors of your code.
-The judges **STRONGLY prefer** to not know who is submitting entries to the IOCCC.
+The judges **STRONGLY prefer** to NOT know who is submitting entries to the IOCCC.

 Even if you are a previous IOCCC winner, catch 22 still applies.

-Identifying the authors of your entry in an obvious way anywhere within in your code, data, remarks or program output (unless you are _Peter Honeyman_ or pretending to be _Peter Honeyman_) will be grounds for disqualification of your entry.
+Identifying the author(s) of your entry in an obvious way anywhere within your code, data, remarks or program output (unless you are _Peter Honeyman_ or pretending to be _Peter Honeyman_) will be grounds for disqualification of your entry.

-Yes, Virginia, **we really mean it**!
+Yes, Virginia, **we REALLY mean it**!

 ## Rule 23